Here are answers to some in-depth questions about using SciFinder. If you don't see your question here, contact the Chemistry Librarian.

 A link appears with every record on the results summary ("Other Sources") and full record displays ("Link to Other Sources").
 This takes you to the actual article or, in some cases, to a menu of local access options for journals.
 When we do not have access to electronic full text, the menu includes an option to search for the journal in the library catalog.

 In order to view the full text, the article must either be:

 If neither of these is true, then you will not have direct access to a digital copy via SciFinder.
 You can search for a print version in the Library Catalog, or submit a Get a Scan request via Interlibrary Services, and we'll get you a copy.

 To retrieve patent documents, click the Link to Other Sources button in the Full Record for the patent, and you'll be taken directly to the indexed document in the USPTO or Espacenet systems.
 Other documents listed in the Patent Family box must be retrieved manually.
 The PatentPak button in the brief record is not functional because UT-Austin has not added this full-text manipulation feature to our subscription due to cost.

 SciFinder's internal editors (non-Java and Java) are the only options for drawing a structure/reaction query inside SciFinder.
-Users of ChemDraw Ultra version 14+ can draw in that software and then click a SciFinder search button to initiate a search directly in SciFinder.
+Users of ChemDraw version 14+ can draw a structure in that software and then click a SciFinder search button to initiate a search directly in SciFinder.
 You can also import .cxf files created in other tools.